 An electric machine coupled to a mechanical shaft generates a set of periodic torque components, which depend on the operating point of the machine - more specifically, they are defined by the fundamental frequency of the current flowing through the stator windings.
 The frequency of the stator currents depends on the topology, and on the control and modulation scheme used for the VSDS (Load Commutated Inverter and its number of pulses in the grid and motor sides, voltage source inverter and its modulation strategy, etc).
-Newton's differential equation can be written as follows:
+Newton's differential equation given in Eq.
+1 can be rewritten as follows: